The process of applying to GP training for 2021 entry comprises the following stages:

 Start date: 2nd February 2022

-Jobs that are unfilled from Round 1 are available in Round 1 Re-advert for both new applicants and those who applied in Round 1 but were unsuccessful.
+Jobs that are unfilled from Round 1 are usually available in Round 1 Re-advert for both new applicants and those who applied in Round 1 but were unsuccessful.
 All jobs start in August.
-The jobs available in Round 2 are jobs unfilled by the previous two rounds of recruitment – jobs start in February – there are usually limited jobs in this round, and some areas will not have any posts at all as they will have been filled already.
+The jobs available in Round 2 are mostly jobs unfilled by the previous two rounds of recruitment (there are sometimes some new jobs) – jobs start in February – there are usually limited jobs in this round, and some areas will not have any posts at all as they will have been filled already.

 How can Emedica help you get into the GP Training programme of your choice?
 We have been helping doctors successfully enter GP training for 15 years, and can offer support for every stage.
 Our Getting into GP Training course covers the whole process step by step, and we also have an intensive 2 day MSRA Crammer course, and online revision for the MSRA covering 2100+ clinical and SJT questions with mock exams.